-Editorial - More transparency needed - Farmville
+EDITORIAL — More transparency needed - Farmville

 It is so rare that some people on Facebook and in the community wonder if Longwood’s numbers are really as good as they say.
 While we hope the number is real, the narrow scope and limited information on the university’s COVID-19 dashboard leaves questions unanswered.

 The dashboard makes it clear that only positive tests from the University Health Center are included in the total.
-So if a student who lives off campus goes to the emergency room at Centra Southside and receives a positive test, they would not be counted.
+So if a student who lives off campus goes to the emergency room at Centra Southside Community Hospital and receives a positive test, they would not be counted.

 Looking at this through the lens of the James Madison University COVID-19 dashboard gives a look at how this factor could drastically change Longwood’s situation.
 JMU had a total of 513 active COVID-19 cases reported as of Tuesday, Sept.
 1. Of those cases only 152 came from the University Health Center.
 The dashboard includes students who test positive from other health facilities and self-report to the university.
 That number is 372 students and four staff members.
 The students who self-reported from other facilities make up the majority, or 72.5%, of the cases at the university.
 JMU decided Tuesday to go fully online and sent on-campus students back home after a week of classes.